Bynder/gathercontent-gather-ui/lib/CollectionsFlex/README.md

 # CollectionsFlex
-Similar to CollectionsFlex, except the table layout is provided by flex box
+Similar to CollectionsTable, except the table layout is provided by flex box

 ## Usage